Daytime self-guided cemetery walk

 Woodland Cemetery sits on a hillside above the Ohio River, serving the river towns of Ironton and Coal Grove in Lawrence County, Ohio.
 Founded in 1871 and sometimes called the 'City of the Dead,' it grew to roughly 50 acres and now holds more than 8,000 graves behind a landscaped, gated entrance on Lorain Street.

 The cemetery's most famous resident is Antoinette 'Teenie' Peters.
-According to the Lawrence County Historical Society, Peters performed with the Imperial Russian Ballet and the Chicago Opera before marrying a local industrialist and settling in Ironton.
-She was killed in a car crash, and her body was returned to Ohio and entombed in a private mausoleum at Woodland.
+According to the Lawrence County Historical Society, Peters performed with the Imperial Russian Ballet and the Pavia Oranski Ballet in Chicago before marrying a local industrialist and settling in Ironton.
+She was injured in a car accident while visiting a nephew in East Chicago, Indiana, and died from her injuries days later; her body was returned to Ohio and entombed in a private mausoleum at Woodland.
 Her grave became a target for vandals: accounts describe her glass-topped coffin being broken, two fingers severed to steal her rings, and a jeweled brooch reportedly given to her by the Russian czar stolen, along with damage to the ceramic photograph mounted outside the crypt.

 The cemetery remains an active municipal burial ground.
 Its history and its associated ghost stories are preserved by the Lawrence County Historical Society, the Briggs Lawrence County Public Library, and regional folklore writers, making it one of the better-documented haunted cemeteries in southern Ohio.